-This Statement addresses the application of Public Law 86-272, 15 U.S.C. §§381-384, (hereafter (which is set forth in Appendix I).
+This Statement addresses the application of Public Law 86-272, 15 U.S.C. §§381-384 (which is set forth in Appendix I).
 P.L.
-86-272) restricts, which Congress adopted in 1959, prohibits a state from imposing a net income tax on the income of a person derived within its bordersthe state from interstate commerce if the only business activity of the companyactivities within the state consists conducted by or on behalf of the person consist of the solicitation of orders for sales of tangible personal property, which provided that the orders are to be sent outside the state for acceptance or rejection, and, if accepted, are filled by shipment or delivery from a point outside the state.
-The term "net income tax" includes a franchise tax measured by net income.
-If any sales are made into a state which is precluded by P.L.
-86-272 from taxing the income of the seller, such sales remain subject to throwback to the appropriate state which does have jurisdiction to impose its net income tax upon the income derived from those sales.
+86-272, which Congress adopted in 1959, prohibits a state from imposing a net income tax on the income of a person derived within the state from interstate commerce if the only business activities within the state conducted by or on behalf of the person consist of the solicitation of orders for sales of tangible personal property, provided that the orders are sent outside the state for acceptance or rejection, and, if accepted, are filled by shipment or delivery from a point outside the state.

-It is As the policy of the state signatories hereto to impose their net income tax, subject to State and Federal legislative limitations, to the fullest extent constitutionally permissible.
-Interpretation of the solicitation of orders standard in P.L.
-86-272 requires a determination of the fair meaning of that term in the first instance.
-The United States Supreme Court has recently established a standard for interpreting the term "solicitation" and this Statement has been revised to conform to such standard.expressed, the precise meaning of P.L.
+As the Supreme Court has expressed, the precise meaning of P.L.
 86-272's language is "somewhat less than entirely clear."
 Wisconsin Department of Revenue v.
-William Wrigley, Jr., Co., 505 U.S. 214, 112 S. 223 (1992).
+William Wrigley, Jr., Co., 505 U.S. 214, 223 (1992).
 Moreover, in the decades since the statute was enacted, the way in which interstate business is conducted has changed significantly.
 Congress, however, has neither created a federal mechanism to provide administrative guidance to taxpayers nor has it updated the statute to indicate how it applies to new business activities.
 The contents of this Statement are intended to serve as general guidance to taxpayers and to provide notice as to how Supporting States will apply the statute.
-Article IV.C of this Statement indicates that certain business activities conducted via Ct.
-2447, 120 L.Ed.2d 174 (1992).
-In those cases where there may be reasonable differences of opinion as to whether the disputed activity exceeds what is Internet are protected by P.L.
-86-272; the signatory States will apply the Supporting States recognize, however, that an alternative interpretation indicating that these activities are unprotected would not be unreasonable.
+Article IV.C of this Statement indicates that certain business activities conducted via the Internet are protected by P.L.
+86-272; the Supporting States recognize, however, that an alternative interpretation indicating that these activities are unprotected would not be unreasonable.

-This Statement is guided by the principle that the preemption of state taxation that is required by P.L.
-86 272 no sovereign authority of states to impose tax will be limited to those activities that fall withinpreempted unless it is the "clear and manifest purpose of Congress". "to do so.
+This Statement is guided by the principle that no sovereign authority of states to impose tax will be preempted unless it is the "clear and manifest purpose of Congress" to do so.
 See Department of Revenue of Oregon v.
-ACF Industries, Inc., et al., 510 U.S. 332, 114 S.Ct.
-843, 127 L. Ed.2d 165 (1994),: Cipollone v.
-Liggett Group, Inc., 505 U.S. 504, 112 S.Ct.

-2608, 120 L. Ed.2d 407, 422 (1992); Heublein, Inc. v.
+ACF Industries, Inc., 510 U.S. 332 (1994); Cipollone v.
+Liggett Group, Inc., 505 U.S. 504 (1992); Heublein, Inc. v.
 South Carolina Tax Com., 409 U.S. 275, 281-282 (1972).

 It is notable that while P.L.
 86-272 does not explain when a seller's activities are "within" a state, it is the Supreme Court's long-accepted view that activities directed at customers in a state are sufficient contact to give rise to jurisdiction.
 See Quill Corp. v.
 North Dakota, 504 U.S. 298, 308 (1992).
 It is also relevant that Congress considered multiple alternative proposals before enacting P.L.
 86-272.
 Two of those proposals, Sen. Res.
 113 and H.J.Res.
 450, would have explicitly required a seller to have a physical presence in the taxing state (i.e., a stock of goods, an office, warehouse, or other place of business or an officer, agent, or representative who has maintained an office or other place of business) in order to subject that seller to tax.
 These proposals ultimately were rejected by Congress.
 Finally, although the Supreme Court did not interpret P.L.
 86-272 in South Dakota v.
 Wayfair, Inc., 138 S. Ct.
-The following information reflects the signatory states' current practices with regard to: (1) whether a particular factual circumstance is considered under P.L.
-86-272 or permitted under this Statement as either protected or not protected from taxation by reason of P.L.
-86-272; and (2) the jurisdictional standards which will apply to sales made in another state for purposes of applying a throwback rule (if applicable) with respect to such sales.
-It is the intent of the signatory states to apply this Statement uniformly to factual circumstances, irrespective of whether such application involves an analysis for jurisdictional purposes in the state into which such tangible personal property has been shipped or delivered or for throwback purposes in the state from which such property has been shipped or delivered.

-2080 (2018), the Supporting States consider the Court's analysis in that opinion to be relevant to the question of whether a seller is engaged in business activities in states where its customers are located for purposes of the statute.
+2080 (2018), the Supporting

+States consider the Court's analysis in that opinion to be relevant to the question of whether a seller is engaged in business activities in states where its customers are located for purposes of the statute.